The Bankrate promise

-The title to a home refers to the legal rights the owner has to the property.
-When you buy a home, you’ll want to ensure the property has a clear title, or free from liens or any other ownership claims.
-If it isn’t, as the new owner, you could be responsible for remedying any issues if you don’t have title insurance.
+The title of a property refers to the legal rights the owner holds to the property.
+When purchasing a home, it’s crucial to ensure the property has a clear title and is free from liens or other ownership claims.
+Failing to do so could leave the new owner responsible for resolving these issues — unless they possess title insurance.

 How title insurance works

 First, a title company performs a title search, to verify that the home seller in fact holds legitimate ownership of the property and the right to sell it. the property you intend to purchase possesses a clear title.
 Should any defects or issues arise, the title company will inform you accordingly.

 Following the completion of the search, the company evaluates any identified issues, and subsequently provides a quote for a title insurance policy based on the associated risks.
 In cases where a title exhibits numerous defects, the company may opt not to offer a policy.